laravel/docs/templates.md

 	@include('view.name', array('some'=>'data'))

-You can also include a sub-view directly into an `@each` loop:
+You can also include a sub-view in an `@each` loop:

 	@each('view.name', $data, 'datum', 'raw|No data')